 Lecturer (50-minute lecture and 25-minute Q/A) on recent developments in banking law and regulation for visiting students participating in the International Lawyers For Africa (ILFA) One-Day Lecture Series Programme hosted by the Centre for Business Law and Practice at the University of Leeds, UK (Sept.
 14, 2022)

-Visiting Lecturer (3×45-minute lectures on the EU’s Financial Market, Banking Union and Financial Crisis Management Framework; course: Fiscal and Financial Federalism in the EU), LLM in International and European Taxation program (online; in English), Eötvös Loránd University Faculty of Law, Budapest, Hungary [via MS Teams] (Feb.
-11, 2022; yearly recurring visiting lectureship)
+Visiting Lecturer (“The EU’s Financial Market, Banking Union and Financial Crisis Management Framework”; course: Fiscal and Financial Federalism in the EU), LLM in International and European Taxation program (online; in English), Eötvös Loránd University Faculty of Law, Budapest, Hungary (Spring 2022)

 Visiting Lecturer & Final Project Jury member (Examiner with marking/grading responsibility), held various online visiting lectures on financial regulation and took part as an examiner (jury member on a panel with Maciej Kisilowski) in the final group exam-project presentations of Executive MBA students (I took part in drafting the exam task, which was a simulation of a lobbying statement for the financial industry in response to a draft far-reaching EU legislation), Regulatory and Policy Environments (International Financial Regulation) course, Executive MBA Program, Central European University, Vienna, Austria (Feb-June 2021)